 In 1965, King Constantine II's dismissal of George Papandreou's government prompted political turbulence.

-In 1972, rapid economic growth in Greece plateaued.
+In 1972, rapid economic growth plateaued in Greece.

-In 1973, the brutal suppression of the Athens Polytechnic uprising set in motion the fall of the regime.
+In 1973, the brutal suppression of the Athens Polytechnic uprising led to the fall of the regime.

-The authoritarian rule in Greece, which started in 1936, lasted until 1974.
+The authoritarian rule that began in 1936 lasted until 1974.

-In 1975, following the restoration of democracy in 1974, the Greek party system was dominated by New Democracy and PASOK.
+Following the restoration of democracy in 1974-1975, the Greek party system was dominated by New Democracy and PASOK.

-In 1975, the current Constitution, establishing Greece as a parliamentary republic, was enacted.
+The current Constitution, establishing Greece as a parliamentary republic, was enacted in 1975.

-In 1979, Greece's accession to the European Communities and the single market was signed.
+In 1979, Greece signed its accession to the European Communities and the single market.

 In 1979, Odysseas Elytis was awarded the Nobel Prize in Literature.

-In 1981, Greece became the tenth member of the European Communities, ushering in sustained growth.
+In 1981, Greece became the tenth member of the European Communities, ushering in sustained growth, also in 1981 Andreas Papandreou was elected resulting in civil marriage recognition, abolishment of dowry, and changes in education and foreign policy doctrines.

-In 1982, Greece's accession to the European Communities was completed.
+In 1982, Greece completed its accession to the European Communities and the single market.

-In 1984, the Hellenic Police, the national police force of Greece, was established after the merge of the Hellenic Gendarmerie and the Cities Police forces.
+In 1984, the Hellenic Police was established through the merger of the Hellenic Gendarmerie and the Cities Police forces.

-In 1986, a Constitutional amendment rendered the President's office largely ceremonial in Greece.
+In 1986, a Constitutional amendment largely rendered the President's office ceremonial, making the prime minister the most powerful officeholder in Greece.

 In 1987, the Greek national basketball team won the European Championship.